 Causes of Teeth Grinding:

-Following are some of the causes of teeth grinding.
+Following are some of the causes of grinding.

 Grinding can also be caused by missing teeth or an abnormal bite that encourages grinding.

-If your family have a history of teeth grinding or bruxism, you are likely to have it as well.
+If your family have a history of grinding or as it is called bruxism, you are likely to have it as well.

 Yes, surprise surprise, it isn’t just limited to adults.
 Even children are subjected to this habit and that too at a very young age.

 This is not easily diagnosed, because children often do it in their sleep.
 However it isn’t as harmful and a nuisance as adult grinding.
 This is because children’s teeth and jaw size actually increases rapidly in size as they grow , hence there isn’t much of a treatment plan you need to adhere to.
 As it’s normally said- the will eventually grow out of it as they grow older.